Firebird Home Firebird Documentation Index

 Note

 SQL privileges are still checked and enforced.
 Users that are assigned privileges in a Firebird database are not dependent on the existence of the user in the security database.
+Applications may still validly pass a user name in the database connection attributes and should do so, to make their user known to the database's access control list.

 Compatibility

 You may run any number of applications with the embedded server without any conflicts.
-Having a full Firebird or InterBase server running on the same machine is not a problem either.
+Having a full Firebird or InterBase server running on the same machine is not a problem, either.

 Installing an Embedded Server Application